ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 Before an ETF provider launches a fund, it will therefore carry out an overall tax assessment on a country-by-country basis, depending on the targeted region (world, Europe, eurozone, emerging markets, etc.), and select the most attractive fund tax domicile for the target group (e.g. private investors from Switzerland) on this basis.
 This is usually Ireland, which has apparently concluded comparatively attractive tax agreements with the company locations represented in the ETF.

-Practical: The fund takes over the maximum possible reclaim of withholding tax, which means that you as an investor are administratively relieved.
+Practical: The fund takes over the maximum possible reclaim of withholding tax, which means that you as an investor are relieved of the administrative burden.
 Two examples: In the case of US companies, the fund domiciled in Ireland reclaims 15% of the US withholding tax directly thanks to the double taxation agreement with the USA.
 The other 15% is not distributed or remains with the US tax authorities.
-You will fare even better in a fund dominated by US companies, such as one that tracks the popular MSCI World Index, if the fund is domiciled in the USA.
-This is because there is no withholding tax between US companies and the fund domiciled in the USA.

 Relationship 2: Withholding tax between fund and investor